vivek-30/Voice-Assistant/README.md

 - install portaudio `brew install portaudio` (only for Mac OS X users)

-- clone the repo and navigate into it
+- clone this repository and navigate into it.

 - install all dependencies `pip3 install -r requirements.txt`

-- lastly make sure you have connected to a decent internet connection.
+- Lastly make sure you have connected to a decent internet connection.

 - 🥳 Wooho you have completed all the steps now just run this last command `python3 main.py` in your CLI (teminal,command prompt).

 ## Features -